Cisco spent $1 billion to find Intel to build its chips

 Â

-IntelFoundryKnown customers of the business include FPGA companies Achronix and Tabula, and network processor supplier Netronome.
+Known customers of Intel's foundry business include FPGA companies Achronix and Tabura, as well as network processor supplier Netronome.

 Â

-At present, most of Cisco's silicon chips use 40nm process, and a few use 28nm.
+At present, most of Cisco's silicon chips use the 40nm process, and a few use 28nm.
 Intel provides foundry services with 22nm FinFET technology.

 Â